-Narcissistic functioning at core is a disorder of listening.
+Narcissistic functioning, at its core, is a disorder of listening.
 Think of it as one-sided listening, with multiple features that emerge as a result.
-The desire to sustain a friendship, never mind a love relationship, can quickly fade with someone who does not seem to see or hear you, who dismissively pushes away what you say, and who may be quick to anger if you attempt nonetheless to express your viewpoint, .
+The desire to sustain a friendship—never mind a love relationship—can quickly fade with someone who does not seem to see or hear you, who dismissively pushes away what you say, and who may be quick to anger if you nonetheless attempt to express your viewpoint.

+Wondering if you or someone you know is a narcissist?
 The following quiz suggests six dimensions for assessing narcissism.
 Score each dimension from 0 to 5.
-Zero is not at all.
-Five is all the time.
+(Zero is not at all.
+Five is all the time.)

 ___Sign #1: Unilateral listening.

 What I want and what I have to say are all that matters when we talk together.
-When we make decisions what you want, your concerns, your feelings..these are mere whispers, inconveniences and irrelevancies.
-So when we discuss issues, my opinions are right.
-Yours are wrong or else of minimal importance.
+When we make decisions, what you want, your concerns, your feelings—these are mere whispers, inconveniences and irrelevancies.
+When we discuss issues, my opinions are right.
+Yours are wrong, or else of minimal importance.
 If you expect to have input, you are undermining me.

-Narcissistic listening dismisses, negates, ignores, minimizes, denigrates or otherwise renders irrelevant other people’s concerns and comments.
-A tone of contempt is particularly strong narcissistic indicator.
+Narcissistic listening dismisses, negates, ignores, minimizes, denigrates, or otherwise renders irrelevant other people’s concerns and comments.
+A tone of contempt is a particularly strong narcissistic indicator.

 ___Sign #3: The rules don’t apply to me.